 The 2015 PRS software version is now available with recent changes described in the Software Update History document.
-This general-purpose Payroll System can function with or without a mouse for greater user flexibility and productivity.
+This general-purpose Payroll System is easy to use and can function with or without a mouse for greater user flexibility and productivity.

 -------------------------------------------------------------------------- | PAYROLL SYSTEM MENU (2015) 01-13-2014 12:45 | |==========================================================================| | | | No Procedure Name No Procedure Name | | -- ------------------------------- -- ----------------------------- | | 01 - Enter Labor Detail Record 11 - Enter Employee Master Record | | 02 - Print Labor Edit Report 12 - Print Employee Master List | | 03 - Print Hours Distribution Report 13 - Print Annual W-2 Forms | | 04 - Calculate Payroll Amounts 14 - Load Payroll Tax Rates File | | 05 - Print Payroll Checks 15 - Print Vacation Accrual Report | | 06 - Print Payroll Register 16 - Purge Old PR Records | | 07 - Print General Payroll Report 17 - Print PR Distribution Report | | 08 - Adjust Prior Payroll 18 - Print Employer Reports | | 09 - Post Payroll To GL System 92 - Redefine System Printer | | 10 - Inquire Employee History 94 - Search PR System | | 96 - Inquire Latest PR Changes | | 99 - End PR Menu | | | | | | Enter PR Procedure Number.......[ ] | | | | | |==========================================================================| | F1=Help F2=Enter F9=Print F10=Exit | --------------------------------------------------------------------------